Relola browser hijacker removal instructions

 What is Relola?

-Relola is a browser hijacker which is designed to promote search.relola.com, an address of a questionable search engine.
-Typically, browser hijackers promote search engines by changing certain settings in browsers.
-Also, apps of this type usually are designed to gather various information.
-It is known that most people download and install programs of this kind unintentionally, for this reason they are called potentially unwanted applications (PUAs).
+Relola is a browser hijacker which promotes search.relola.com, the address of a dubious search engine.
+Typically, browser hijackers promote search engines by changing certain browser settings.
+Furthermore, these apps usually gather various private information.
+Most people download or install programs of this kind unintentionally and, for this reason, they are classed as potentially unwanted applications (PUAs).

-As a rule, browser hijackers like Relola change settings in browsers such as address of a default search engine, homepage and new tab.
-This app changes these addresses to search.relola.com.
-As long as the Relola app is installed its users end up on search.relola.com when they open a browser, new tab or search the web through the URL bar.
-If this search engine is used while Relola is installed on a browser it provides results generated by Yahoo, in other words, it redirects users to search.yahoo.com.
-However, if search.relola.com is used without Relola extension, then it provides its own results.
-Either way, search engines that are promoted by browser hijackers should not be trusted and used.
-In order to remove search.relola.com from the aforementioned settings it is necessary to uninstall Relola, otherwise it will reassign this address after every attempt to change it.
-Furthermore, it is known that most browser hijackers are designed to operate as information tracking tools.
+Generally, browser hijackers such as Relola change browser settings such as the address of the default search engine, homepage, and new tab.
+This app assigns these addresses to search.relola.com.
+As long as the Relola app is installed, users arrive at search.relola.com when they open a browser, new tab or search via the URL bar.
+If this search engine is used while Relola is installed on the browser, it provides results generated by Yahoo.
+I.e., it redirects users to search.yahoo.com.
+Note that if search.relola.com is used without the Relola app, it provides no real value or useful results.
+In any case, search engines that are promoted by browser hijackers should not be trusted or used.
+To remove search.relola.com from the aforementioned settings, it is necessary to uninstall Relola, otherwise it will reassign this address after each attempt to change it.
+Furthermore, most browser hijackers operate as information tracking tools.
 They record browsing data such as IP addresses, geolocations, addresses of visited pages, entered search queries, and so on.
-Some browser hijackers are designed to gather sensitive, confidential details as well.
-Also, their developers usually misuse gathered details to generate revenue and/or they share it with third parties (potentially cyber criminals).
-Collected data may be misused to steal user's identity, also, having such PUA installed might lead to problems related to browsing safety, privacy, etc. We strongly recommend to uninstall all installed browser hijackers or other PUAs as soon as possible.
+Some browser hijackers gather sensitive, confidential details.
+Developers misuse the details to generate revenue and often share them with third parties (potentially, cyber criminals).
+Collected data might also be misused to steal users' identities.
+Therefore, having PUAs installed can lead to problems relating to browsing safety, privacy, etc. We strongly recommend that you uninstall all browser hijackers and other PUAs immediately.